1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 `#define Port 80`

 - **IP address of the adapter:**
 Define the IP address you want to give the adapter.
-It's adviseable to give the adapter a fix address, so that you can setup your home automation system correct.
-In case that you want DHCP, uncomment or remove the line.
+It's adviseable to give the adapter a fix address (which has to be free and unused by your router!), so that you can setup your home automation system correct.
+In case that you want DHCP, deactivate the definement.
 `#define IPAddr 192,168,178,88`
 Please note the commas instead of dots!